zmitchell/tinkering.xyz/content/posts/student-loan-simulator-part-1.md

 My wife and I both have student loans (shocker).
 I'm still in graduate school, so I don't have to start making payments on my student loans yet.
 On the other hand, my wife has a Grown Up job, so she has to make student loan payments.

-The question I wanted to answer was how to best distribute a lump sum between the different loans that we have to reduce the total amount of interest that we'll have paid once all of the loans are paid off.
+What I want to investigate is how much total interest do I pay when we pay off our student loans in different ways.
+There are formulas that let you calulate interest for single loans, but we have several loans with different principals, different interest rates, different numbers of payments remaining, and different dates at which payments start.
+It just seemed easier to have a computer do all of these calculations.

+Then, let's say we get a big check like a tax return, a returned security deposit, etc. If we want to put that towards student loans, how should we spread out that money to reduce the total interest that we pay?

+# Parts of a Loan
+When you're given a loan, you're given some money, and you're told an interest rate.

 # Interest
 Before diving into the details, let's talk about how interest is calculated for student loans.
 We have two different kinds of loans: subsidized and unsubsidized federal student loans.